 Due to the governor’s restriction of indoor gatherings, all of our bi-monthly meetings are currently taking place online via Zoom.
 It is very easy to use.
 Guests are welcome to join in on the 4th Monday social meetings – email us for a link at

-Our club lapidary shop has been closed due to the virus but is nearing a re-opening with a temporarily limited capacity and enhanced hygiene and restrictions to promote safety during covid.
-We are currently accepting rough rock for slab cutting at our normal rates.
+Our club lapidary shop is running smoothly and safely with a temporarily limited capacity of only 2 hosts + 2 guests per shift and enhanced hygiene and restrictions.
+We are currently accepting rough rock from both members and the public for slab cutting at our normal rates.
 Please email us to arrange rock drop off for slab cutting.

 We are still holding almost all outdoor activities, such as rockhounding field trips and limited-capacity rock sales, on a case by case basis where safety and distancing is available.
 Members receive info for all upcoming events via club meetings and emails.

 If you’d like to join the club, we are holding monthly outdoor walk-up sessions in Portland.
 Email us with any questions about membership and benefits, and to let us know if you are interested in joining and be notified of the next walk-up session.